-It would be almost essential that the art commission should have at least one mendations in matters of appearance.
+It would be almost essential that the art commission head then recommendations in matters of appearance.
 It would be almost essential that the art commission should have at least one architect upon it from some other city than Spokane and of such recognized high standing in his profession as to give every possible assurance of absence of such bias as might exist in the case of local members of the commission having social relations with the parties interested or having perhaps some professional rivalry with the architect of the pians to be judged.
-It it is not thought feasible to have an eminent architect from New York or Chicago or some other large city on the art commission, the practice might be to refer important cases to a special committee of the Washington Chapter of the American Institute of Architects.
-Such an art commission, after its functions had become known, and if its decisions proved to be such as to command respect, might well be called in to arrange and decide competitions for churches and other semi-public buildings.
-The park commission would no doubt often have occasion to consult such a commission.

-In conclusion, some remarks seem called for upon the great aggregate extent of parks proposed and upon the financial aspect of the subject.
+If it is not thought feasible to have an eminent architect from New York or Chicago or some other large city on the art commission, the practice might be to refer important cases to a special committee of the Washington Chapter of the American Institute of Architects.
+Such an art commission, after its functions had become known, and if its decisions proved to be such as to command respect, might well be called in to arrange and decide competitions, some remarks seem called for upon the great aggregate extent of parks proposed and upon the financial aspect of the subject.
 The first impression of most business men of Spokane, competent to pass judgment on matters affecting the management of the city, will be what amount of land should the city acquire.

 should the city acquire.
 The matter is important.
 It certainly ought to be patiently and thoroughly investigated and discussed.

-study of the subject of park areas has led experts to announce as a handy 'rule of thumb'' that the subdivided portions of cities ought to have neighborhood parks if possible not more than half a mile from any residence and that this area ought to be equal to 5 per cent of the area of each division of the city.
+vestigated and discussed.
+Study of the subject of park areas has led experts to announce as a handy "rule of thumb" that the subdivided portions of cities ought to have neighborhood parks if possible not more than half a mile from any residence and that this area ought to be equal to 5 per cent of the area of each division of the city.
 Probably in no city are the parks so distributed because too often the acquisition of parks is left until the only available land is far from the densely populated districts of the city.
-The only comparisons of park areas between different cities that are usually made are those of the number of acres of the whole city to one acre of park area and of the number of inhabitants to one agree of park area and of the number of inhabitants to one agree of park areas and of the number of inhabitants to one agree of parks. park area, and of the number of inhabitants to one acre of park.
+The only comparisons of park areas between different cities that are usually made are those of the number of acres of the whole city to one acre of park area and of the number of inhabitants to one are of park. park area, and of the number of inhabitants to one acre of park.

-The park areas of certain cities best equipped with parks in 1902-3 were as follows:
+The park areas of certain cities best equipped with parks in 1902-3 were as follows